vinhtrann/jekyllresume/README.md

       - The default index is a copy of a sample resume
   7. Place the resume in the root directory
   8. Rename the resume to index.md
-  9. Modify index.md to include the following front matter block at the beginning
+  9. Modify index.md to include the following front matter block at the beginning of the file

   ```
   ---